umigv/controls_stack/README.md

 # controls_stack
 Repository for the Controls Stack for UMARV

-Ben's Branch for working on D* Lite Algorithm
+Ben's Branch for working on Repeated A* Algorithm Current Tasks:
-Current Tasks:
-- Writing D* Lite Algorithm based off of previous ARV A* implementation and Sven Koenig's paper
+- Integrating algorithm as ROS Plug-in with move_base